Riesz feature representation: scale equivariant scattering network for classification tasks: Introduction

 In this work, we design a hierarchical feature representation based on the Riesz transform as an alternative to scattering networks.
 The Riesz transform can be used to construct a quadrature filter for signal decomposition into amplitude and phase.
 Computing the amplitude acts as a nonlinear transformation and is used to build layers in depth.
 Our representation inherits the scale equivariance property of the Riesz transform.
 Global average pooling at the end results in a scale and translation invariant hierarchical representation.
 Theoretical implications of this representation are discussed and its application for texture and digit classification is presented.
+A hybrid deep learning method based on this representation is built and used for object classification in natural images.
 In these applications, robustness to scale variations is observed.
 Furthermore, our representation generalizes to completely unseen scales that are not covered by the training set.